- Danny Leiner

 Why White Castle?
 Why those square little anti-morsels called Sliders?
 Even the name, Sliders, is contradictory to the consistency of burgers.
 Fast-food eaters buy them by the bag full, mow down burger after burger, each gone within one to three big bites.
 What’s worse, they have a reputation for affecting gastrointestinal digestive systems in the same manner their name suggests.
 What is appealing about opting yourself into diarrhea?
 I suppose we all have cravings.
 I’ve found myself engorging on Taco Bell more than once, only to regret my decision not more than a moment after finishing the last pseudo-Mexican treat.
 Perhaps it’s a sign of Americans’ obsessive consumerism causing our ever-increasing number of overweight people.
 Perhaps we just like junk food no matter the physical effects.
 Then again, stoner cravings know no logic.

 Given the movie’s premise and title, we might feel bombarded by product placement.
-One can only guess the degree of support garnered by White Castle to the filmmakers.
+One can only guess the degree of support garnered by White Castle.
 On the one hand, the franchise would be supporting marijuana usage and a whole spree of illegal activities; on the other hand, the fast-food chain has an entire Hollywood movie dedicated to the idea that White Castle produces fine eats.
 Since there aren’t Harold and Kumar action figures included with the White Castle equivalent to the Happy Meal (Is there one?), we can assume the support remains limited to use of the logo, and at least one “restaurant” location.
 I suppose fast food is a part of life, and to create some phony movie fast-food eatery like Mooby’s would distract even more, even distance the audience’s ability to relate.